emissary-ingress/emissary/docs/telepresence/quick-start.md

 import QSTabs from './qs-tabs' import QSCards from './qs-cards'

-# Telepresence Quick Start
+# Telepresence - Quick Start

-## Prerequisites
+## Prereqs
-You’ll need `kubectl` installed and configured to use a Kubernetes cluster, preferably an empty test cluster.
+You need `kubectl` installed and configured to use a Kubernetes cluster, preferably an empty test cluster.
 You must have RBAC permissions in the cluster to create and update deployments and services.

-## 1. Install the Telepresence CLI
+## 1. Install Telepresence

 <QSTabs/>